-This recipe for Whipped Strawberry Pie Bars is one of my absolute favorite summertime desserts.
-Aside from being delicious, they're are almost too pretty to eat!
+This Strawberry Pie Bars recipe is one of my absolute favorite fruity desserts for spring and early summer (right up there with strawberry shortcake).
+Aside from being absolutely delicious, they're almost too pretty to eat!

-This recipe starts with a simple graham cracker crust and is topped with a smooth, creamy whipped mousse filling that is bursting with strawberry flavor.
-You can use fresh strawberries when they're in season, but I tested this recipe using frozen berries so that you can have that taste of summer all year round!
+This recipe starts with a simple graham cracker crust similar to my Lemon Meringue Pie recipe.
+Then the crust is topped with a smooth, creamy whipped mousse-like filling that is bursting with strawberry flavor.
+You can use fresh strawberries when they're in season, or you can use frozen berries to have that taste of early summer all year round!

 The pretty pink color makes them perfect for Valentine's Day or Galentine's Day!
-Try making these cranberry white chocolate shortbread cookies too, another gorgeous red and pink dessert!
+Try making these cranberry white chocolate shortbread cookies too, another gorgeous dessert with natural pink coloring!

 Jump to: